ziemen4/zkguard/noir/src/README.md

 ## Version notes

 See the top-level Noir README (`auth-policy/noir/README.md`) for recommended tool versions.
-Re‑validate the workflow if you upgrade.